NuGet/docs.microsoft.com-nuget/docs/Tools/ps-ref-get-package.md

 | IncludePrerelease | Includes prerelease packages in the results. |
 | PageSize | *(3.0+)* When used with -ListAvailable (required), the number of packages to list before giving a prompt to continue. |

+None of these parameters accept pipeline input or wildcard characters.

 ## Common Parameters

 `Get-Package` supports the following [common PowerShell parameters](http://go.microsoft.com/fwlink/?LinkID=113216): Debug, Error Action, ErrorVariable, OutBuffer, OutVariable, PipelineVariable, Verbose, WarningAction, and WarningVariable.